kevinmizway/band-site/README.md

 ## Technologies Used

-_HTML and CSS with an emphasis on floats_
+_HTML and CSS with an emphasis on floats, borders, padding, and margin_

 Copyright (c) 2016 **_Kevin Mizway_**